ikepgh/AmiTwitter/README.txt

 -----------

 Just place the 'AmiTwitter' directory wherever you'd like on your hard drive.
-Place the <U>enclosed libiconv.ixlibary in your system 'Libs' directory</U>,
-if you don't already have this library.
+Place the enclosed libiconv.ixlibary in your system 'Libs' directory, if you don't already have this library.

 REQUIREMENTS
 -----------

-OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc, TheBar.mcc,
+OS3/MorphOS: MUI, URLtext.mcc, BetterString.mcc, HTMLtext.mcc, TheBar.mcc, libiconv.ixlibary (included in Libs directory),
-libiconv.ixlibary (included in Libs directory), codesets.library, working TCP stack, gif/png/jpg/bmp datatypes, OpenURL (optional for 3.x), ixemul.library/ixnet.library (needed by OS 3.x version only),
+codesets.library, working TCP stack, gif/png/jpg/bmp datatypes, OpenURL (optional for 3.x), ixemul.library/ixnet.library
+(needed by OS 3.x version only)

 OS4/AROS: Unknown at this time...Please note:  the OS 3.x version crashes on OS 4.x...